Perangelot/Perangelot.github.io/content/posts/install emacs on windows.md

 rights, you can just add the paths to your current path(s) by separating them by semicolons as in `C:\msys64\mingw64\bin;C:\msys64\mingw64\bin`.

 And with that, `msys2` is configured!
-You can now back to `C:\msys64` and open `mingw64.exe`.
-Press on "environment variables" again, select "path" and click on "edit".
+You can now go back to `C:\msys64` and open `mingw64.exe`.

+Warning: Do _not_ open any other of the `.exe` files.
+Following the below steps with the wrong executable opened _will_ cause problems.

 ## <span class="section-num">3</span> Preparing to Install Emacs {#preparing-to-install-emacs}

-Now we have the _means_ to get all the libraries we need to build emacs, but we do not have a single one yet.
-Thus, the next step is to get them.
+Now we have the _means_ to get all the software we need to build emacs, but we do not yet downloaded a single file.
+Thus, the next step is to do clone the packages we need.
 Conveniently, `msys2` also uses `pacman`, the package manager which by default ships with Arch Linux, so it might even be familiar to you.

-First of all, we want to make sure that our package manage is up-to-date:
+First of all, we want to make sure that our package manager is up-to-date:

 ```bash
 pacman -Syu